ramonsierrarey/TFM/README.md

 * jupyter
 * scikit-learn (pip install included in notebook with specific version)

-For avoiding future compatibility issues, here are the versions of the key libraries used:
+For avoiding future compatibility issues, here are the versions of the main key libraries used:

 ```
 pandas==1.3.5